 on it with the mouse, in the main frequency scale.
 The name may be a string, up to 20 characters long.

 buttons, "variable expression" field)

 Displays the frequency of that marker (in Hz), and the peak amplitude in a frequency range "near" that marker.

-The type of a frequency marker defines how and where a frequency marker appears.
+The type of a frequency marker defines how and where a frequency marker appears on the frequency scale and/or on the waterfall.
 The following marker types can be used, also as combinations of these lower case letters:

 - s (frequency marker type 'scale')

 Without this flag ('s'), a marker does not appear on the main frequency scale.

 - w (frequency marker type 'waterfall grid line')

 A thin grid line at the marker's programmed frequency appears in the waterfall,